 Songwriting splits can be negotiated by any party involved with a song, including co-writers, producers, and band members.
 If you are the only writer, you automatically own 100% of the copyright.

-Deciding on who gets what percentage of a song is completely negotiated between writers.
-Sometimes co-writers will splits works evenly regardless of who wrote which part(s) of the song.
-Other times they’ll assign percentages based on each individual’s contribution to the final product.
-Either way, it’s best to decide on splits and get them in writing as soon as you’ve finished a song, as negotiations may get messy the longer you wait.
+Deciding who gets what percentage of a song is completely negotiable between writers.
+Sometimes co-writers will split works evenly regardless of who wrote which part(s) of the song.
+Other times they’ll assign percentages based on each individual’s proportionate contribution to the final product.
+Either way, it’s best to get splits in writing as soon as you’ve finished a song, as negotiations may get messy the longer you wait.

-As a song is released and used around the world you, the owner of your copyright(s), are due publishing royalties.
+As a song is released and used around the world you — the owner of your copyright(s) — are owed publishing royalties.
 Having a percentage of publishing ownership can be a great source of recurring revenue.

-Note that if you include a sample of someone else’s composition in your work, it is expected that you clear those samples with those who own that recording and/or composition.
+Please note: If you include a sample of someone else’s composition in your work, you are expected to clear it with whoever owns that recording and/or composition.
 You can offer that person or organization a percentage of the publishing, negotiate a fee, or simply acquire permission to use that sample.

 Be sure to register your song splits with a publishing administrator like Songtrust once you are ready to release your music and start collecting publishing royalties.